Trump rails against Ketanji Brown Jackson after Supreme Court confirmation hearings

 Trump rails against Ketanji Brown Jackson after her Supreme Court confirmation hearings

-The former president says at a rally in Georgia that she had ‘had total disdain and even hatred’ for Republican Senators.
+Former president says she had ‘had total disdain and even hatred’ for Republican senators

 Mr Trump spoke at a rally in Commerce, Georgia, where he railed against Republican incumbent Gov Brian Kemp, but took time to criticise Ms Jackson, a judge who has frequently ruled against him before her nomination to the Supreme Court.